phnazari/GeometricAutoencoder/README.md

 pip3 install -r requirements.txt
 ```

-While TorchVision takes care of the MNIST and FashionMNIST datasets, you will have to [download](http://cb.
+While TorchVision takes care of the MNIST and FashionMNIST datasets, you will have to download the PBMC, Zilionis and CElegans datasets from http://cb.
-csail.mit.edu/cb/densvis/datasets/) the PBMC, Zilionis and CElegans datasets yourself.
+csail.mit.edu/cb/densvis/datasets/ .

 ## Reproducing the Results